adunicorn/oshift/docs/dialog.md

 2# Ok, Brent.
 Let's do a game.
 2# Let’s say we had Immutability and Automation.
 Take an immutable server.
 1# What do you mean with Immutable?
-2# An immutable server is a server you put in your cloud, and no one can change anymore.
+2# An immutable server is a server you place in your cloud, and no one can change anymore.
 1# Not so useful.
 2# It is, indeed.
 Suppose you obtained that server printing it out from a Master Copy.
 1# Printing it out from a Master Copy?
 2# Think of the Master Copy of the 1 Franc coin.
 2# You use it to print other coins:, you print millions Franc coins from it, identical coins.
 2# Take SN101, take its Master Copy, and print SN101 from it.
 An immutable copy of it.
-1# What's benefit...
+1# What's benefit?
 2# Oh, we could have a lot of benefits...
 2# Tell me, Brent: would you like to have two copies of SN101?
 1# Both printed out from the same master copy?
 1# Ok, they would be identical, then...
 1# Uhm..
 No configuration shift...
 2# But there's more.
 Think of Anna.
-If we could print 20 copies of SN101, what would Anna’s job?
+If we could print 20 copies of SN101, what would be Anna’s job?
 1# It would be useless for her to work on 20 identical copies...
 2# Correct!
 She would rather focus on the Master Copy.
 2# If we all could focus on the single source of truth for a server...
 1# ...without spending precious time replicating the configuration over and over, on each server.
 2# ...we would work only once.
-2# and we could concentrate our effort setting our quality standards to the highest limit.
+2# and we could concentrate all our effort setting our quality standards to the highest limit.
 2# Do once, at your best.
 1# What’s inside this Master Copy?
 2# Everything you need to run our application.
 Network, configuration, the application itself… 1# Interesting.
 No differences between server...
 So SN101 is no more one-of-a-kind.
 2# Yes.
-Every configuration would be as simple as a text file, stored in the Master Copy, Any System Engineer who worked on the Master Copy can manage all of its copies.
+Every configuration would be as simple as a text file, stored in the Master Copy, any System Engineer who worked on the Master Copy can manage all of its copies.
-1# Wait wait, so, no dependency between a single system engineer and a server?
+1# Wait wait, so, any of them, so no dependency between a single system engineer and a server?
-1# And running twice the number of some identical, immutable copies it's easier then running snowflakes.
+2# And running twice the number of some identical, immutable copies it's easier then running snowflakes.
 1# Still, I feel confused.
 How a deployment work with those immutable servers?
 2# You prepare a server, you invest your time to write and test its configuration.
 2# Then you print one or more instances.
 And you run them.
 1# But they are immutable.
 Cannot work, sorry.
 We do need mutability, sooner or later.
 In 2 months we will be releasing a new version of Adunicorn.
-How can I deploy if I cannot change…
+How can I deploy if I cannot change the servers...
 2# You don’t need to change the servers!
 Change the Master Copy.
 Then print the new servers, with the new version.
 And let them run.
 1# Uhm.
 What should I do with the old servers?
 2# Dispose of them.
 It’s called Blue/Green Deployment.
 Never change the configuration of a server in production: rather, put new versions side by side to the old one, and gracefully move the customers from the old version to the new one.